madskristensen/PrettyPaste/README.md

-# PasteR #
+# PasteR for Visual Studio 2012 #

-Fixes pasting in Visual Studio 2012
+Fixes pasting from Internet Explorer by removing the extra blank lines